DOMjudge/domjudge-packaging/docker-contributor/README.md

 The above command will start the container, set up DOMjudge for a maintainer install, set up the database and create a chroot to be used by the judgedaemons.
 It will then start nginx, PHP-FPM and two judgedaemons using supervisord.

 You can now access the web interface on [http://localhost:12345/](http://localhost:12345/).
-Use username `admin` and password `admin` to log in.
+Use username `admin` and the password from `etc/initial_admin_password.secret` to log in.
 Note that for DOMjudge 6.0.0 and higher the webserver configuration will be set up such that the debug front controller will be used.

 ### Environment variables